Hundreds of human trafficking victims freed in 13 countries after Interpol operation

 In Guyana, young women were found working as prostitutes next to extremely remote gold mines from which they could not escape, investigators said.

 "I was concerned when I read about the conditions of how off-the-grid those people were," Brennan said.
 "Those conditions can lead to employers exploiting with impunity with no one watching.
-It can be both a technique to abuse and intimidate," Brennan said.
+It can be both a technique to abuse and intimidate."

 Brennan and Paoletti said that the real work for these victims often starts after they're freed.